joehalloran/shoppinglist_project/README.md

 ## Notes on development

-Config.settings.dev requires cloud_sql_proxy to connect to remote mysql database.
+Config.settings.dev requires [cloud sql proxy](https://cloud.google.com/sql/docs/sql-proxy) to connect to a remote Google SQL mysql database.

-This may require stopping mysql service (if already listening on 127.0.0.1:3306) on development machine.
+This may require stopping mysql service on development machine (if already listening on 127.0.0.1:3306).

 ```
 sudo /etc/init.d/mysql start